xopxe/micro_rosso_platformio/README.md

 This project is developed on ESP32 boards but can be adapted to other Arduino-compatible boards.

-A very minimal project is like this:
+A very minimal main.cpp looks like this:

 ```
 #include <Arduino.h>